 - 24.2.1.
-The Contractor must co-operate with: - (a) the investigation of any complaint made in relation to a matter that is reasonably connected with the provision of services under the Contract by: - (i) the Board or - the Health Service Commissioner; and (ii) - (b) the investigation of any complaint made by an NHS body or local authority which relates to a patient or former patient of the Contractor.
+The Contractor must co-operate with: - (a) the investigation of any complaint made in relation to a matter that is reasonably connected with the provision of services under the Contract by: - (i) NHS England; - (ii) the Commissioner; or - (iii) the Health Service Commissioner; and - (b) the investigation of any complaint made by an NHS body or local authority which relates to a patient or former patient of the Contractor.